wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :::{figure} images/Week3/w3_01_1a.jpg
 :alt: The tree of Life
 :align: center
-:name: w3f1.1a
+:name: tree_of_life
-The tree of Life.
-Dated in millions of years; rooted with Eubacteria (from timetree.org).
+The Tree of Life.
+Dated in millions of years; rooted with Eubacteria (from timetree.org {cite}`tree_of_life_2022`).
 :::

 Why should we study phylogenetics and what is it about?
-Ever since Darwin we know that all living things are connected in a _tapestry of life_, forming a phylogenetic tree of everything ({numref}`w3f1.1a`).
+Ever since Darwin we know that all living things are connected in a _tapestry of life_, forming a phylogenetic tree of everything ({numref}`tree_of_life`).
-Phylogenetics aims at understanding evolutionary relationships among genes, species and higher taxa and as such it is relevant to almost all biological questions.
+Phylogenetics aims at understanding evolutionary relationships among genes, species, and higher taxa and as such it is relevant to almost all biological questions.
 Why?
 Because an evolutionary context (rather than a "snap-shot" perspective) allows identifying evolutionary lineages and their origins, and can provide information on how living forms and sequences change and adapt across millions of years.
 Examples are the evolution of gene families within genomes, the build-up of species relationships in a lineage, studying Covid-19 and other pathogen outbreaks ({numref}`w3f1.1b`), studying molecular evolution and the accumulation of substitutions in a multiple sequence alignment (MSA), studying population history within a species, reconstructing historical biogeography: in all these cases having an _accurate phylogenetic tree_ is crucial, because we want to be able to reconstruct evolutionary lineages (the branches in phylogenetic trees) and how they evolved, changed, duplicated or went extinct.